Fall Admission: 2-Year Sequence

 MNHN 702 - Case Conceptualization, Documentation and Practicum (3 Credits)

-This course provides students with a minimum of 100 hours of practicum-related experiences.
-This includes 75 clock hours of on-site experience, comprising at least 40 hours of direct client contact, 15 hours of on-site individual or dyadic supervision, and 20 hours of indirect client contact opportunities.
+In the field, CITs will participate in a placement experience of a minimum of 100 hours of counselor-related experiences.
+This will include 75 clock hours of on-site experience, comprising at least 40 hours of direct client contact, 15 hours of on-site individual or dyadic supervision, and 20 hours of indirect client contact opportunities.
 An additional 25 hours of in-class group supervision is required.
-This course also includes in-class and out-of-class activities to build student skills in documentation and case conceptualization.

-MNHN 691 - Counseling the Culturally Diverse: Theory and Practice (3 Credits)
+MNHN 691 - Counseling the Whole Person: Theory and Practice (3 Credits)

 MNHN 678 - Lifestyle and Career Development (3 Credits)